Quansight/Quansight-website/README.md

    ```

    Be sure to use `main` as the base branch of your PR and not `develop`.

+   GitHub's UI will likely indicate that the release branch is out of date
+   relative to the base branch (`main`).
+This is because the merge commits to
+   `main` from prior release branches are not present on `develop`. **Ignore
+   this.
+Do not update the base branch.**

 5. Review both preview URLs that Vercel will add to your Pull Request.
 6. If all looks good and your Pull Request has gotten approval, then merge it